MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 ### Migrate to the new collection method

+File integrity monitoring previously used the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)) to collect data.
 Follow the steps to [migrate file integrity monitoring](migrate-file-integrity-monitoring.md) from using the MMA to using the Defender for Endpoint agent.

 ## Configure file integrity monitoring